paladin-t/b8/docs/manual.md

 ### Automatic memory management

-BASIC8 automatically manages the memory with GC (Garbage Collection).
+BASIC8 automatically manages memory with GC (Garbage Collection).
 Thus you don't need to explicitly release unused memory.
 However, you are still in charge of setting unused referenced variables to `NIL`, closing finished files, etc.

 ## Generic functions

-* `PRINT expr, ...`: for the purpose of debugging, writes some value to the output window (click `Window`, `Output` to open it), comma `,` is used to separate arguments, semicolon `;` is used to make a new line
 * `INPUT [prompt,] x`: this function suspends current execution and opens a dialog box for inputting data to `x`, with an optional input prompt
+	* `x[$]`: variable identifier to be filled, accepts string with a `$` postfix, otherwise accepts number
+* `PRINT expr, ...`: for the purpose of debugging; writes some value to the output window (click `Window`, `Output` to open it), comma `,` is used to separate arguments, semicolon `;` is used to make a new line

-* `ASSERT(cond, text)`: prompts an assertion text if `cond` results in false
+* `ASSERT(cond [, text])`: for the purpose of debugging; prompts an assertion and terminates execution immediately if `cond` results in false
 * `SWAP(x, y)`: swaps the values between `x` and `y`
 * `IIF(cond, val0, val1)`: returns `val0` if `cond` results in true, otherwise returns `val1`

 * `TRACE()`: prints stack trace
 * `RAISE([n])`: raises an error, with an optional abort code
-* `GC()`: tries to trigger garbage collection, and returns how much bytes have been collected
+* `GC()`: tries to trigger garbage collection, and returns how much bytes have been collected; do not need to call this manually
 * `MEM`: gets the allocated memory size in bytes
 * `BEEP`: beeps once with the (PC) speaker, not available for all platforms
-* `TYPEOF(val)`: gets the type of a non-referenced value
+* `TYPEOF(val)`: gets the type of a (non-referenced) library value

 [HOME](#welcome-to-basic8)

 ## Graphics

-Program execution and rendering are running at different FPS in BASIC8, respectively are 30 and 60.
+Program execution and rendering run on different threads with respective frame rates in BASIC8, program at 30 FPS and rendering at 60.
 Some properties, such as positions, rotations, of graphics commands can be interpolated between rendering frames, see `SET_INTERPOLATOR` for details.
 Render queue can be ordered by rules:

 * "nil": not ordered, all graphics commands execute in a same queue
-* "map": graphics commands are separated into 5 sub queues, later rendering covers earlier ones
+* "map": graphics commands are separated into 5 sub queues, later drawing covers earlier ones
 	* 0, ground: for layer 1 in a map asset
 	* 1, building: for layer 2 in a map asset
 	* 2, active: for sprites
 	* 3, sky: for layer 3 in a map asset
-	* 4, overlay: for primitives
+	* 4, overlay: for primitive shapes
 * "spr": sprites are ordered by their y position
 * "all": with both "map" and "spr" enabled